 How long does it take to place a battery container?

-With good preparation, placement and commissioning can be done within 1 to 3 days.
+With good preparation, placement, and commissioning can be done within 1 to 3 days.

-What influences the price the most?
+What most influences the price?

 Capacity (kWh), type of inverters, location, and additional requirements such as cooling or fire protection.